canibanoglu/tango_with_django_book/chapters/css_intro.rst

 	    border: 1px solid black;
 	    float: right;
 	    position: relative;
-	    left: 90px;
+	    right: 10px;
 	    bottom: 10px;
 	}

 This produces the following output.
-The ``.yellow`` container is pushed upwards and along to the right!
+The ``.yellow`` container is pushed into the top left-hand corner of our container by pushing up and to the right.

 .. raw:: html